-Any of the cities mentioned above on Booking.com – So many options in the Puglia region, whatever the buzz you’ll find the perfect fit.
+Booking.com for any of the cities mentioned above – So many options in the Puglia region, whatever the buzz you’ll find the perfect fit.

 So…after spending three nights in Monopoli, we found it was definitely a different experience but a good one at that.
 I’d say it was for sure one of the most authentic places we’ve ever travelled to, where English was hardly spoken, locals were everywhere and no western tourist in sight.
 The days were long and slow, the sunsets epic, the food insane and with lots to see and do nearby.

 If you find yourself in the region, hit us up for more advice but hopefully this will get you started.
 Enjoy people 🇮🇹